floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_configuration.md

 {% include toc.md %}

-Search Guard comes with pluggable authentication and authorization modules.
-Depending on your use case and infrastructure, you can use one or multiple authentication and authorization modules like:
+Search Guard comes with pluggable authentication and user information modules.
+Depending on your use case and infrastructure, you can use one or multiple modules like:

 * [Search Guard Internal user database](../_docs_roles_permissions/configuration_internalusers.md)
 * [LDAP and Active Directory](../_docs_auth_auth/auth_auth_ldap.md)